SolinSM/HR-Department/README.md

 **12. Admin processes**
- > In codeigniter we can create a dashboard to manage connection to databases, services, and environments.
-But this need many services and handles to do this, so for better is to use K8s to mange them.
+ > In codeigniter we can create a dashboard to manage connection to databases, services, and environments, but this need many services and handles to do this.

+ > So for better is to use K8s Or Heroku to mange them.

-## Note : See other images in the link [images file](related_files/image/)
+## Note : See other images in the link [images file](related_files/image)